How ARM is spreading into Windows PCs and the edge of the internet

 ARM executive Rene Haas is responsible for the shipment of billions of chips.
 As the executive vice president and president of IP Products Group at ARM, he interacts with the customers that license ARM’s product designs and use them in chips that are made in very large numbers.

-Thanks to its domination of smartphones, ARM and its customers have shipped 120 billion chips to date.
-But there’s a big opportunity in the internet of things, or making everyday objects smart and connected.
+Thanks to ARM’s domination of smartphones, the company and its customers have shipped 120 billion chips to date.
+But there’s a big opportunity in the expanding internet of things, or making everyday objects smart and connected.
 As those devices become interoperable and voice-controlled, they need more computing power.
 And ARM is making sure that its processors are used to provide it.

-Over time, the goal of ARM’s new owner, Masayoshi Son, CEO of SoftBank, is to create the artificial intelligence needed for the Singularity, or the day when collective machine intelligence is greater than that of collective human intelligence.
-ARM’s job is to push AI into the edge of the network, where its small, power-efficient chips are a natural choice.
+Over time, the goal of ARM’s new owner, SoftBank CEO Masayoshi Son, is to create the artificial intelligence needed for the Singularity, or the day when collective machine intelligence is greater than that of collective human intelligence.
+ARM’s job is to push AI into the edge of the network, where the company’s small, power-efficient chips are a natural choice.
 But it is also pushing into servers, where Intel has a newfound vulnerability, and into Windows 10 computers, which now work with ARM chips.

-I caught up with Haas at CES 2018, the big tech trade show in Las Vegas this week.
+I caught up with Haas at CES 2018, the big tech trade show in Las Vegas last week.

 Here’s an edited transcript of our interview.